Writing is an exploration, you start from nothing and learn as you go! I have a degree in literature and aspire to be a professor.

 “Literature is news that stays news,” says the imagist figure, Ezra Pound.
 Literature, I believe, is one of the most scrutinised, amazing, inspiring and incredible testimonies to mortals.
-Literature aids at unlocking the gateway to the treasury of the world.
-Literature mirrors the society.
+Literature aids in unlocking the gateway to the treasures of the world.
+Literature mirrors society.
 Literature unravels us into distant places, ancient times, other peoples and their different ways of speaking and writing.
-Literature begs us to analyse, to compare and, most importantly, to question.
-This article is an attempt to explore space and scope of surrounding nature and ecology not only in literary room but also in existential space of our life as a cosmic man to find a mutual existence of both – the nature and man.
+Literature begs us to analyse, compare and, most importantly, question.
+This article is an attempt to explore the space and scope of surrounding nature and ecology not only in the literary room but also in the existential space of our lives as cosmic men to find a mutual existence of both – the nature and man.

-The present article dives into reading of the poems of Rabindranath Tagore to explore the treatment of nature in their literary realm.
+The present article dives into the reading of the poems of Rabindranath Tagore to explore the treatment of nature in their literary realm.
 Wordsworth says, “Poetry is the spontaneous overflow of powerful feelings: it takes its origin from emotion recollected in tranquillity.”
-Poetry is considered as a superior kind of amusement that brings divine enlightenment.
-Nature stands as an image of mother and teacher to the human beings which provides everything we need and it teaches us the secrets of better life.
-Its each and every activity has certain hidden secrets that human mind and eyes need to read and observe them.
-It has power to connect and communicate to us and it does do it time to time.
+Poetry is considered a superior kind of amusement that brings divine enlightenment.
+Nature stands as an image of mother and teacher to the human beings which provides everything we need and it teaches us the secrets of a better life.
+Each and every activity has certain hidden secrets that the human mind and eyes need to read and observe.
+It has the power to connect and communicate with us, and it does do it from time to time.
 It has an unlimited treasure of emotions and feelings.
-Nature and environment is part and parcel of all living beings in this world.
+Nature and the environment are part and parcel of all living beings in this world.
 For instance, Tagore writes in ‘Stray Birds’ in stanza 311, “The smell of the west earth in the rain rises like a great change of praise from the voiceless multitude of insignificant.”
 Only a poet in love with nature could write these lines.
 Also, in stanza 309 in ‘Stray Birds’, where Tagore writes, “To-night there is a stir among the palm leaves/ a swell in the sea,/ Full Moon, like the heart throb of the world./ From what unknown sky hast thou carried in/ thy silence the aching secret of love?”

-Tagore or Kobi Guru Rabindranath Thakur, as we Bengali felicitate him, is a poet, a dramatist, a novelist, a composer, a musician and a great singer who has given melodious renderings to Bengali music similarly another romantic luminary Keats is a poet of ‘beauty and truth’.
+Tagore or Kobi Guru Rabindranath Thakur, as we Bengali felicitate him, is a poet, a dramatist, a novelist, a composer, a musician and a great singer who has given melodious renderings to Bengali music, and- similarly to another romantic luminary, Keats- is a poet of ‘beauty and truth’.
 Like Keats, he has travelled in ‘the realm of flora and pan’ so the entire scenery, natural background, the mountains, rivers, birds and universal elements are coloured with a mystic and divine celestial light.
 Tagore appears to be highly romantic in the simplicity of diction, the pasteurization of ‘nature as a friend, philosopher and guide’, and his transcendental meditation of the ephemeral and eternal world.
 Tagore once said, ‘A Poem is a speaking picture’.
-‘Gitanjali’ is a proof to his vivacious, grandeur and lofty expression.
+‘Gitanjali’ is proof of his vivacious, grandeur and lofty expression.
 One feels like moving in a golden mine of beautiful, glittering images of his poems.
-Rabindranath’s contemplative imagination alike Keats discerned truth in beauty.
+Rabindranath’s contemplative imagination, like Keats', discerned truth in beauty.
 The same concept of Beauty is prominent in Tagore’s poetry which is picturesque, vivid and lively.
 In his lecture on “The Sense of Beauty” Tagore draws upon Keats’ ‘Ode on a Grecian Urn’ which says, “Beauty is truth, truth beauty” and further adds: “Upanishads too tell us that “all that is, is manifestation of His joy, His deathlessness.
 From the speck of dust at our feet to the stars in the heavens-all is a manifestation of truth and beauty, of joy and immortality.”
 Tagore said that a thing, which is beautiful, gives you the touch of the infinite.
 The word beauty was interchangeable with the words, ‘Truth,’ ‘Wisdom,’ ‘Nature’ or ‘God’ and was synonymous with the word ‘Love.’

 The most ambitious nature poem of Tagore is the ‘Flower Maidan’ (Phul Bala)- a narration of the mute love of the denizens of a garden: trees, creepers, and bushes, tearfully languishing for each other.
 Poems like ‘Dik Bala’, ‘Chhin Latika’, and ‘Kamini Phul’ belong to the same category.
 In his juvenile verse, now published as ‘Saisab Sangit’, ardent verses are addressed to nature: